rabs664/amstrad-cpc-expansion-breakout/README.md

 # amstrad-cpc-expansion-breakout
 Simple PCB with labels and header pins for the Amstrad CPC Expansion Bus, compatible with an MX4 connector.

-Allows Amstrad CPC Expansion signals to be monitored using the labels with having to remember the exact pin position on the connector.
+Allows Amstrad CPC Expansion bus signals to be monitored using the labels with having to remember the exact pin position on the connector.